johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.0.1.md

 # Change log

+1.0.1 - 01MAR2012
+- Fixed incorrect longitude reporting in some functions.

 1.0.0 - 29FEB2012
 - New fieldtype, Pic Puller for Instagram Browser, added to browse a user's Instagram feed.
 - Fieldtype compatible with Matrix.